All's Lost by Lust: Publication

-The play was first published in 1633 (seven years after Rowley's death), in a quarto published by the bookseller Thomas Harper.
-This 1633 quarto was the only edition of the play in Rowley's era; the drama would not be reprinted until the nineteenth century.
+The play was entered into the Stationers' Register on 27 September 1632 and published in 1633 (seven years after Rowley's death) in a quarto printed by the bookseller Thomas Harper.
+It was not reprinted until the nineteenth century.

 Performance

 All's Lost by Lust was first performed by Rowley's playing company, Prince Charles' Men, and later by the Lady Elizabeth's Men and Queen Henrietta's Men.
 The play was popular in its own period and was revived during the Restoration; Samuel Pepys saw George Jolly's production at the Red Bull Theatre on 23 March 1661.
 In his famous Diary, Pepys described the production as "poorly done" with "much disorder" — when a boy singer performed a song poorly, the music master "fell about his ears and beat him so, that it put the whole house into an uproar."

 Like many English Renaissance plays, Rowley's tragedy was adapted for later productions.
 One "W. C." was responsible for a version called The Rape Reveng'd, or the Spanish Revolution in 1690.
 A 1705 adaptation titled The Conquest of Spain in credited to Mary Pix.

 Since then, the work has fallen out of favour and has not been revived.